 1. When Preparing for College Plan Your High School Curriculum

 Starting as early as freshman year, you should be on laying the groundwork for what is to come.
 You’ll need to plan out your curriculum so it meets the standards of most colleges, stay in touch with your teachers, counselors and parents and try to become an involved student.

 You can’t wait to decide the classes you’ll take your senior year until your senior year.
 Since many colleges have stringent curriculum requirements for high school students, you need to plan ahead in order to stay in the game.
 For instance, many colleges require three years of a foreign language.
 If you do not begin this track in either your freshman or sophomore year, you’ll be unable to attend that college!

-You can expect to have to take courses like the following:
+As you prepare for college you can expect to have to take courses like the following:

 English: Consists of courses like Composition, Creative Writing, American Literature and English Literature.
 You will need four years of English courses.

 History: Consists of courses like U.S. History, World History, and Geography.
 You will need two years of History courses*.

 Government and Economics: Consists of courses like U.S. Government, Civics and Economics.
 You will need one to two years of Government courses.

 Math: Consists of courses like Algebra I, Algebra II, Geometry and Calculus.
 You will need three to four years of Math courses.